Find Affordable College Courses

 Eugene, OR

-A rank of #4 on this year’s list means University of Oregon is a great place for linguistics and comparative literature students working on their graduate certificate.
-UO is a very large public school located in the midsize city of Eugene.
+The in-demand graduate certificate programs at University of Oregon helped the school earn the #4 place on this year’s ranking of the most popular linguistics and comparative literature schools in the United States.
+UO is a very large public school located in the city of Eugene.

 Of the 11 students majoring in comparative literature at UO, 18% are male and 82% are female.